chatter-social/Creeper/README.md

 # Creeper
 Creeper is a dynamic, interpreted language.

-Documentation and source will be added in the next few days.
+## DISCLAIMER
+Creeper is currently very young, and therefore lacks important features.
+Feature updates will occur very regularly.